Common oral health changes amongst older people

 As we get older, the ageing process involves a whole series of changes.
 These are both anatomically and physiologically, which can affect our abilities and the normal functioning of our bodies.
 Our mouth and teeth are no exception.
-In fact, ageing increases the chances of the appearance of oral disorders.

-One of the usual changes is the thickening of the periodontium, which retracts and causes greater exposure of the tooth surface leading to the characteristic lengthening of the teeth common in older people.
+One of the usual changes is the thickening of the periodontium, which retracts and causes greater exposure of the tooth surface, leading to the characteristic lengthening of the teeth common in older people.

-In these cases, the greater exposure of the teeth makes it easier for bacterial plaque to develop and is a become an accommodating environment for tooth decay, gingivitis or gum disease.
+This is due to a loss of connective attachment because of mechanical trauma derived from brushing, and iatrogenesis, which is repetitive scraping or defective restorations.
+In these cases, the greater exposure of the teeth makes it easier for bacterial plaque to develop and is an accommodating environment for tooth decay, gingivitis or gum disease.

 In addition, changes in tooth tissues associated with aging should be considered.
 Firstly, we must refer to the dentin, the layer below the enamel that surrounds the internal part of the teeth, called dental pulp.